 How to Hide Assets from Judgment Creditors

-Hiding assets means structuring ownership so that your personal wealth does not appear in public records and is not easily traceable to your name.
-There are three reasons to hide assets from potential creditors.
+Hiding assets means structuring ownership so that personal wealth does not appear in public records and is not easily traceable to an individual’s name.
+Hiding and protecting are different things; hiding reduces visibility, while asset protection creates legal barriers that prevent collection even when the creditor knows exactly what exists.
+The strongest plans combine both.

 Privacy Trusts

 A revocable privacy trust holds assets in the name of the trust rather than the individual.
-Bank accounts, brokerage accounts, and other financial assets titled in the trust’s name do not appear in public records searches under the individual’s name.
-The trust agreement itself is a private document and is not filed with any government agency.
+Bank accounts, brokerage accounts, and business interests titled in the trust’s name do not appear in public records searches under the individual’s name.
+The trust agreement itself is a private document not filed with any government agency.

 Land Trusts

-A Florida land trust holds real estate in the name of a trustee.
+A land trust holds real estate in the name of a trustee.
 The recorded deed shows only the trustee’s name, not the beneficial owner.
 A creditor or potential plaintiff searching county property records will not find the property under the beneficial owner’s name.
+Several states, including Florida, Illinois, Indiana, and Virginia, have statutes that authorize land trusts.

 Land trusts are commonly used by real estate investors who want to keep their names off deeds for multiple properties.
 Like privacy trusts, a land trust does not provide asset protection on its own.
 A creditor who identifies the beneficial interest can reach it.
 The value is in reducing the owner’s public profile, not in creating a legal barrier to collection.